Flexible control of the median of the false discovery proportion: Discussion

 \section{Discussion}

 This paper provides an exploratory multiple testing approach, which is useful in particular because the user is allowed to freely use the data to choose rejection thresholds.
 This is what many researchers would like to do, but is not allowed by most popular methods.
-Our novel multiple testing approach is an infinite class of methods, with power properties that can be tuned by the user.

-In this paper we first considered relatively simple, non-simultaneous bounds for $\pi_0$ and the FDP.
-We then provided simultaneous $50\%$-confidence envelopes for the FDP, which can in turn be used for flexible control of the mFDP.
-Our approach, inspired by Schweder-Spj{\o}tvoll-Storey and \citet{hemerik2019permutation}, requires a novel type of assumption, which was valid in all our simulations.
-We have provided results on admissibility of our approach and simulations show good power.
+We have provided a result on admissibility of our approach and simulations show good power, especially in settings with many false hypotheses.
 Moreover, the power properties can be influenced by the user, who may select an appropriate family of candidate envelopes $\mathbb{B}$.
 The choice of the range $\mathbb{T}$ of rejection thresholds also affects power, since the method focuses the power on the thresholds within this range.

 Since our method essentially provides estimates for the FDP without confidence intervals, we encourage users to also compute a confidence interval, using e.g. the methods listed in the Introduction.
 However, as discussed, the methods among those that are valid under dependence have limited power.
 This means that the confidence interval for the FDP may contain 1, even when there are several strong signals.
-If permuting data is valid, this can often be used to construct tighter confidence intervals \citep{hemerik2019permutation,andreella2020permutation,blain2022notip}.
+If permuting data is valid, this can often be used to construct tighter confidence intervals \citep{hemerik2019permutation,blain2022notip,andreella2023permutation}.

-In simulations we have compared our default procedure to the well-known BH method.
-Our simulations illustrate that for a given level $\gamma$, BH tends to have slightly more power than our method, but our method has the advantage that it provides simultaneous inference.
-Moreover, our method is admissible, unlike BH, which is uniformly improved by the procedure in \citet{solari2017minimally}, of which it is not known whether it is admisssible.
+Our simulations illustrate that for a given $\gamma$, BH tends to have slightly more power than our method, but our method has the advantage that it provides post hoc inference.
+Indeed, we have shown that BH often becomes too liberal when $\alpha$ is chosen post hoc.
 On the other hand, we control the median of the FDP, which may not always be as appealing as control of the mean.
+To further illustrate the utility of our method, in the Supplementary Material we provide a data analysis of real RNA-Seq data.
+Here we further explain that the flexibility leads to added insights into the data.